 Figure 6: Bin collection location

-The eastern downslope portion of the site contains a dwelling under construction approved under DA-2017/1719 as illustrated at Figure 7 with the excavation for retaining between the two dwellings illustrated at Figure 8, .
+The eastern downslope portion of the site contains a dwelling under construction approved under DA 2017/1719 as illustrated at Error!
+Reference source not found. with the excavation for retaining between the two dwellings illustrated at Figure 7, .